The Atheist Bible, CC-BY Fabian M. Suchanek

 In many cases, the mention of the license, as well as of the licenses of any embedded materials and the required credits, are directly part of the artwork.
 This makes it possible to share the artwork on the Internet or elsewhere without adding a license or credit mentions.
 In particular, a large number of Internet memes have been recreated in this way for the book, thus creating a large library of freely shareable material.

-This book was written without any use of generative artificial intelligence (such as ChatGPT).
-More precisely, none of the text, none of the quotes by the “Candid Atheist”, and none of the artworks by the author has been created with or by generative artificial intelligence tools.
+Individual paragraphs of this book were submitted to artificial intelligence chatbots for syntactic and idiomatic checking.
+However, none of the text of this book, none of the quotes by the “Candid Atheist”, and none of the artworks by the author was generated by artificial intelligence tools.

 The same might not be true for artworks from other sources in this book, or for images that are included in artwork created by the author for this book.
 Whenever such use of artificial intelligence is known, the artwork is marked as such.